naksite/naksite.github.io/content/naktac/battledrills.md

 "Slice the pie" - reduce exposure
-ID enemy location and return accurate and devastating fire Maneuver on enemy & destroy him or break contact Wounded troops apply "self aid" until fight is over Reorganize/evacuate/treat casualties when suitable
+ID enemy location and return accurate and devastating fire Maneuver on enemy & destroy him or break contact
+Stay in the fight.
+Use "Just enough medical".
+Wounded troops apply "self aid" until fight is over Reorganize/evacuate/treat casualties when suitable
 |
+-->

 ## Drill Types